stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/AttackRolls/index.md

 ## Rolling 1 or 20
 Sometimes fate blesses or curses a combatant, causing the novice to hit and the veteran to miss.

 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target's defence.
-In addition, the attack is a critical hit, as explained later in this chapter.
+In addition, the attack is a [critical hit](https://stormchaserroleplaying.com/stormchaserRPG/Combat/DamageandHealing/DamageRolls/#critical-hits).

 If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target's defence.